lesaathvik24/Melody_Agent/README.md

 </p>

 ## Introduction

-This is a Music Generation Agent
+This is a Music Generation AI Agent
 ## Description

 This repository contains a crewAI application for automatically generating songs given a **topic** and a **music genre**.
 The song generation is done using [the "unofficial" Suno AI API](https://github.com/gcui-art/suno-api).